Matt-DESTROYER/CS-Loading-Dialog/README.md

 LoadingDialog myLoadingBar = LoadingDialog(string message = "Loading...", int totalProgress = 10, int barWidth = 20);
 ```
 #### Parameters:
- - `message`: The description of your loading bar (this will be displayed above the loading bar).
+ - `Message`: The description of your loading bar (this will be displayed above the loading bar).
- - `totalProgress`: How many tasks or items are being completed (this will be used to calculate a percentage based on current progress).
+ - `TotalProgress`: How many tasks or items are being completed (this will be used to calculate a percentage based on current progress).
- - `barWidth`: The width of the loading bar in characters.
+ - `BarWidth`: The width of the loading bar in characters.

 #### Properties:
 ```cs